bryanapperson/blog/content/blog/defi-on-ethereum/index.md

 Decentralized finance is changing the world of lending, borrowing, swapping assets, investing, insurance, and more.
-This is all happening in a trustless fashion via smart contracts, primarly on the Ethereum blockchain.
+This is all happening in a trustless fashion via smart contracts, primarily on the Ethereum blockchain.
 When I realized this, perhaps a bit late, in January of 2021; I became borderline obsessed.
 For the first time ever, regular people can act as their own banks, lending out money, swapping assets directly with counterparties,